microsoft/rushstack.io-website/pages/api/node-core-library.ifilesystemwritefileoptions.ensurefolderexists.md

 ## IFileSystemWriteFileOptions.ensureFolderExists property

 If true, will ensure the folder is created before writing the file.
-Defaults to `false`<!-- -->.

 <b>Signature:</b>